Solaire-Git/Solaire-Git/README.md

 - 👋 Hi, I’m @Solaire-Git
 - 👀 I’m interested in GitHub, PixelArt, Software Development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java & Spring
 - 💞️ I’m looking to collaborate on finding out how to use GitHub
 - 📫 How to reach me: GitHub